Students who are at risk for academic probation due to personal, financial, or academic reasons

 The Solution

-Student Academic Success Services (SASS) was created to promote academic success at the University of Minnesota.
-Staff work with students in balance and skill development areas that impact academic performance through Academic Success Courses and Academic Skills Coaching.
+The Tutoring & Academic Success Center (TASC) was created to promote academic success at the University of Minnesota.
+Staff work with students in balance and skill development areas that impact academic performance through Academic Skill Courses, Academic Success Coaching, and Peer Tutoring.

-NOTE: SASS staff are available to facilitate advising staff training around SASS and/or working with academically at risk students.
-Please contact our staff directly to request this training
+NOTE: TASC staff are also available to facilitate advising staff training around TASC and/or working with academically at risk students.
+Please contact our staff directly to request this training.

 Referring Students

-Advisors are encouraged to refer students directly to SASS.
-In general, students who are a “good fit” for SASS are those that:
+Advisors are encouraged to refer students directly to TASC.
+In general, students who are a “good fit” for TASC Coaching or Skills Classes are those that:

-Advisors can refer students to numerous SASS resources, including:
+Advisors can refer students to numerous TASC resources, including:

-Knowing how essential it is to getting back on track with academic skills, we recommend connecting students to SASS as quickly as possible.
-Students can be served immediately by connecting with our front desk in 340 Appleby Hall or calling our front desk (612) 624-3323.
-If advisors would like to consult with a SASS staff member, you are invited to call our front desk and be connected to the coordinator.
+Knowing how essential it is to getting back on track with academic skills, we recommend connecting students to TASC as quickly as possible.
+Students can be served immediately by connecting with our front desk in 511 Bruininks Hall or calling our front desk (612) 624-3076.

-Due to limited resources, SASS services are limited to a semester’s worth of meetings (about 16 sessions) for a student over their four years at UMN.
-SASS coaching is not intended to be a weekly check-in for students, but rather a space to develop a plan where students are capable of holding themselves accountable.
-SASS does meet with all fee-paying students and can meet with both undergraduate and graduate students.
+Due to limited resources, TASC Success Coaching services are limited to a semester’s worth of meetings (about 16 sessions) for a student over their four years at UMN.
+Success Coaching is not intended to be a weekly check-in for students, but rather a space to develop a plan where students are capable of holding themselves accountable.
+TASC coaches do meet with all fee-paying graduate and undergraduate students.